Home Windows How to Change Maximum Storage for Windows 11…

 This article explains how to change the maximum storage for snapshots in Windows 11.

-Recall & Snapshots is an AI feature in Windows 11 that functions like a photographic memory by saving snapshots of your screen.
-You can then use the Recall feature to quickly search your snapshots and find things you’ve seen on your PC.
+Recall & Snapshots is an AI feature in Windows 11.
+It works like a photographic memory.
+It saves snapshots of your screen.
+You can then use the Recall feature to quickly search your snapshots.
+Find things you’ve seen on your PC easily.

-The snapshots, copies of your PC’s current state, are securely stored on your PC.
-Windows sets a maximum storage size for these snapshots, which you can change anytime.
+The snapshots are copies of your PC’s current state.
+They are safely stored on your PC.
+Windows sets a maximum storage size for these snapshots.
+You can change this size anytime.
 Once that maximum is reached, the oldest snapshots are deleted automatically.

-Managing your snapshots is a breeze.
-You can effortlessly adjust the storage size for snapshots, allowing you to store large amounts of data without worrying about older screenshots being deleted prematurely.
-And suppose you ever find yourself running low on storage space.
-In that case, you can confidently delete your snapshots anytime by navigating to Settings Privacy & security > Recall & snapshots on your PC.
+Managing your snapshots is easy.
+You can adjust the storage size for snapshots.
+This lets you store large amounts of data without losing older screenshots too quickly.
+If you run low on storage space, you can delete your snapshots anytime.
+Just go to Settings > Privacy & security > Recall & snapshots on your PC.

 256 GB25 GB (default), 10 GB